NarasimhaRajuKotnala/TestProject/README.md

 mongod

 That will start the mongo server on port 27017.
-This can be changed in application.properties file of the spring framework.
+This can be changed in application.properties file of the springboot application.

 ============================================================================================================================
 Below are the listed features of functionality provided.